grantj-re3/HandyOtherDoco/Health/SleepAndInsomnia/ShiftworkSleepSchedule.md

    - schedule 30 minutes of relaxation, reading, etc. immediately before sleep
 1. List all *fundamental* activities which you do each week.
-Also, the above constraint list may cause you to to add some minor activities.
+Also, the above constraint list may cause you to to add some other activities - *constraint* activities.
 E.g. In addition to meals, you may need to add:
    - a time for drinking coffee
    - sleep preparation
 1. Divide the activities into 3 categories: